 Oktoberfest ticket price: €0.
 There is no entrance fee to get into Munich’s Oktoberfest.
 But there are many other Oktoberfest expenses incurred, such as buying beers and food, plus travel expenses and accommodation costs.

-Obviously, we recommend the cheap Oktoberfest budget on the left side, showing how you can easily have a great time during three days of Oktoberfest on a budget of under €400, compared to nearly €1,500 per person for a typical low/mid-range Oktoberfest 3-day budget.
-That’s a savings of over €2,000 per couple!
+Obviously, we recommend the cheap Oktoberfest budget on the left side, showing how you can easily have a great time during three days of Oktoberfest on a budget of €460, compared to over €1,700 per person for a typical low/mid-range Oktoberfest 3-day budget.
+That’s a savings of about €2,600 for a couple!
+(For conversion sake, that saves a couple about $2,800 USD, £2,200 GBP, or $4,200 AUD.)

-To convert, this savings per duo is approximately $2,100 USD, £1,700 GBP, or $3,000 AUD.
-You can see from this sample Munich Oktoberfest budget just how easily Oktoberfest costs can exceed €1,000.
-Now let’s get into all the strategies to make a cheap Oktoberfest possible in 2022.
+You can see from this sample Munich Oktoberfest budget just how easily Oktoberfest costs can exceed €1,500.
+Now let’s get into all the strategies to make a cheap Oktoberfest possible in 2024.

 Tips for Drinking at Oktoberfest on a Budget